-The label shows you how much electricity the product uses in kilowatt hours (kWh) so you can easily compare different models.
-The lower the figure the less energy it will use, saving you more money on your energy bills.
+The label shows you how much energy the product uses under typical operating conditions, in kilowatt hours (kWh) per annum or per 100 cycles, depending on the type of product, so you can easily compare different models.
+The lower the kWh figure, the less energy it will use, saving you more money on your energy bills.

 If you wish to report a case of a product being sold without an EU Energy Label or label you suspect to be incorrect, you can complete the below form.
 Please note that we will not follow up on allegations of non-compliance that are not supported by evidence.